developer-onizuka/nvidia-docker_VirtualMachine2/README.md

 # 0. Install Ubuntu 20.04 as Virtual Machine with GPU on KVM.
 See the URL below.
 https://github.com/developer-onizuka/virtualMachine_withGPU

 Note that you don't need install any GPU libraries in Host Machine.
-Even nvidia-driver in Host Machine.
-You don't need to install nvidia-driver even in Guest Linux Machine.
+You don't need to install nvidia-driver even in Guest Linux Machine, neither.
 ```
 OptiPlex-5050:~$ dpkg -l |grep -i nvidia
 OptiPlex-5050:~$ (no result)